June 15 – July 16, 2015

 The tuition for the course is $4,500.
 Tuition includes an ayurvedic breakfast and lunch five days a week and two textbooks, Yogic Management of Common Diseases by Dr. Swami Karmananda and Asana, Pranayama, Mudra, Banda by Swami Satyananda Saraswati.

-A enrollment fee of $1,000 along with your completed form, will reserve your place.
-If we receive written cancellation at least four weeks before the start of the training, your balance can be transferred for any 7 Centers class, workshops, trainings or retreats.
-The balance of $3,500 is due 30 days before the start of the course and once the course starts.
+A enrollment fee of $200 along with your completed form, will reserve your place.
+The balance of $4,300 is due 30 days before the start of the course.

 To apply for the yoga therapy program, please fill out and return the form at the top of the page along with a current photo of yourself .
 You will then be contacted by phone and sent an orientation package with housing logistics, preliminary materials and reading lists and a client intake form.